 As part of the application is a separate provision to specifically request a Restoration of Firearms Rights when applying for the restoration of civil and political rights.
 If that box is not checked on the application, restoration of firearms rights will not be considered.

 The State Board of Pardons and Paroles has the authority to issue pardons for Georgia convictions upon receipt and approval of an application for pardon.
 The same application form used for Restoration of Civil and Political Rights is used for Pardons, and the same requirements apply for those seeking a pardon that wishes to have their firearms rights restored.

 While a full pardon restores civil and political rights, it does not restore firearms rights unless it is requested in the application and is explicitly stated in the pardon that the individual is authorized to possess firearms.

 A pardon applicant may request that the pardon be specially worded to restore this firearm right, but he must provide in detail his reason for the request, and provide letters from three “citizens of unquestioned integrity.”
 However, it “cannot be granted for any offense in which a firearm was used or possessed.”

 Restoration of Firearms Rights

 The restoration of firearms rights can be requested along with the request to have civil and political rights restored or for a pardon.

-To qualify for the restoration of firearms rights, the applicant must have completed a five-year waiting period after completion of all sentences, paid all fines and restitutions in full, and lived a law-abiding life for five years thereafter.
+To qualify for the restoration of firearms rights, the applicant must have completed a five-year waiting period after completion of all sentences, paid all fines and restitution in full, and lived a law-abiding life for five years after that.